zjl9959/algviz/README.md

 This [tutorial](https://algviz.com/en/examples.html) gives you a quick start on using algviz.

-All the API references can be found at [readthedocs](https://algviz.readthedocs.io/en/latest/api.html#).
+All the API references can be found at [algviz API reference](https://algviz.readthedocs.io/en/latest/api.html#).

 ## License

 Algviz uses GNU general public [LICENSE](https://github.com/zjl9959/algviz/blob/main/LICENSE).
 You can use it freely for learning and communication.
+For the commercial usage, please contact the author.

 ## Contribution